 10. Are there any homeschool sports leagues?

-Maine is a small state, and it’s rare to find a homeschool sports league.
+Maine is a large, mostly rural state, so it may be a challange to find a homeschool sports league near you.
 Many homeschoolers join up with either the public school or private schools.
 Here is a page on our website that talks more about the law that allows for this.
 New in 2020 the Maine Homeschool Sports League organizes, facilitates and furthers a dynamic & active homeschool sports league in Maine.

 11. Where can I buy homeschool curriculum, locally?